digitalist-se/directus-helm-chart/charts/directus/README.md

 ## Plan

 We are gradually moving more configuration settings to `values.yaml`  instead of requiring all `extraEnvVars` to be set during the initial installation of Directus.
-This work is in progress, and major changes will be reflected in the version number of the chart.